asvrada/CollegeProj-MiniGameEngine/README.md

 For detailed information please consult the __Documentation.md__

-A dull implement of the Rasterization method, which is widely used in almost all the modern game engines to generate image.
+A dull implement of the so-called "Rasterization" method, which is widely used in almost all the modern game engines to render image.

 ### -How to compile and run ?
 __Make sure the Rasterizer.exe is placed under the same directory as the "Resources"" folder, or images will not be found or even worse__

-I'm using Visual Studio 2015 Community to make this project, so Visual Studio is highly recommended for compile work.
+I'm using Visual Studio 2015 Community, that's the only IDE which can compile these codes.

-Please note that this software runs on Windows Operating System ONLY, since its using Win API to create the GUI.